 Early photo of the Booth Hall babies' graves

 Below is an early photo of the Booth Hall babies' graves looking north.
 The 8 graves in the C of E section are in the foreground, the 6 RC burials are in the distance.
 Below is a photo looking North which includes all the Booth Hall babies graves.
 In the distance you can see the hospital houses of Kingsmill Avenue.

 Still clearly visible on this snowy day, it is noticeable that the graves of the children are in perhaps the most prominent site within the cemetery.
 They would be the first graves which any visitor would see.

-In April 2021, Brian Revie from Pinac began producing a series of short films about the Calderstones and Brockhall cemeteries.
-The history and graves of the Booth Hall babies feature frequently in the films, with one being dedicated to ensuring that the babies will not be forgotten.
-The link is youtube.be/VyS4NZpHRSU or simply google Pinac-Booth Hall babies.
+In March 2021, Brian Revie from Pinac began producing a series of short films about the Calderstones and Brockhall cemeteries.
+The history and graves of the Booth Hall babies feature frequently in the films (the first being https://youtu.be/x-_kXaHnfXA).
+The second film is dedicated to ensuring that the babies will not be forgotten.
+The link is https://youtu.be/VyS4NZpHR5U or simply google Pinac-Booth Hall babies.

 The babies graves May 2021

 Brian Revie with the support.of volunteers and crowdfunding